LevyHsu/CF-Cannon/README.md

 Success simply suggest target web page still functions normally

-## Disclaimer: Please make sure all your tests are legal and with consent of relevant parties as I won't be resposible for any consequence caused by this script.
+## Disclaimer: Please make sure all your tests are legal and with consent of relevant parties as I won't be responsible for any consequence caused by this script.

 # ---------------------------------------------